charmplusplus/charm4py/README.rst

 Requirements:

   - Python 2.7 or higher.
-Python 3 recommended for best performance and for continued support.
+Python 3 is *highly* recommended for best performance, and for continued support.
     CharmPy has been tested with the following implementations: CPython (most common Python implementation) and PyPy.